Whole Earth Forecaster home

 * Neptune and Mercury were 22 degrees apart, and Mercury and Jupiter were 22 degrees apart.

-Is it a coincidence that within one day of January 14, 1973 the stock market made the exact historic peak of the 70's stock market rise to 1,050, a peak that lasted for eleven years?
+It's not a coincidence that within one day of January 14, 1973 the stock market made the exact historic peak of the 70's stock market rise to 1,050, a peak that lasted for eleven years.
 When The Berg Timer is strong, the market usually reverses direction.

 This particular harmonic day also demonstrated itself in other ways.
 January 15 was an exact turning day for U.S. temperatures.
 They hit a peak on the 15th and then abruptly turned colder.
-In Omaha, temperatures on January 14-15 were in the 50's.
-A week earlier they were 10 below.
+In the center of the country, temperatures on January 14-15 were in the 50's.
+A week earlier they were around 10 below.
 A week later they were down to 10 degrees again.

 Strong BT is indicative of developing weather fronts.
-Long-term (on a yearly basis) when BT is strong it means temperatures have bottomed and will move higher.
+Long-term (on a yearly basis) when BT is strong it also means temperatures have peaked and will move lower (I now know it depends if you're an inland location or an oceanside location).
 Two basic regions of Earth react oppositely to BT.
 Some areas react positively with daily BT, others negatively.
 The timing of major weather/atmospheric movements can be predicted by BT.
 I'm just beginning to fathom the complexity of this world weather organism.
-But it appears as though Earth's major weather reaction to the Berg Timer is like the two sections of a tennis ball or baseball, with one section of Earth reacting positively and the other negatively to changes in solar activity.
-This is probably due to Earth atmospheric circulation and its relationship to solar activity.
+But it appears as though Earth's major weather reaction to the Berg Timer is like the two sections of a baseball, with one section of Earth reacting positively and the other negatively to changes in solar activity.
+This is probably due to Earth atmospheric circulation.

 Strong BT days usually indicate the occurrence of severe storms in both winter and summer.
-Strong BT days evidently affect atmospheric circulation and ocean temperature (via solar activity), causing the Jet Stream to dip down into the U.S. interior, generating storm systems.
+Strong BT days evidently affect atmospheric circulation and ocean movement and temperature, causing the Jet Stream to dip down into the U.S. interior, generating storm systems.
 Low yearly BT correlates with low U.S. precipitation and drought as in 1975, 1988 and 2001/2002.
 For more information on how BT indicates weather for your part of the world please visit the Weather section.